Vivekanand-R/AI-Models/A. kaggle_competitions/kaggle-2-health-classification/README.md

 ---

-## 📦 Data Source
+## Data Source
-[UCI Heart Disease Dataset](https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data) — 14 clinical features across 920 ids from 4 institutions.
+Kaggle - 14 clinical features across 920 ids from 4 institutions.

+## License

+This project is released under the MIT License.
+The competition dataset is provided by Kaggle under: Attribution 4.0 International (CC BY 4.0)

 ---

-## 👤 Author
-Built as an MLOps portfolio project demonstrating production-grade ML practices.